-Once access is made into the common escape stair, ultimate safety is achieved by two single final exit doors which open in the direction of travel and are operated by two single action mechanisms.
+Once access is made into the common escape stair, ultimate safety is achieved by a single final exit door which opens in the direction of travel and is operated by a single action mechanism.

-Means of escape are consistent on all upper floors as lobbies are ventilated by manually opening windows and louvred vents; however the common escape stair is not provided with ventilation at the head.
+Means of escape are consistent on all upper floors as lobbies are ventilated by small louvred vents; however windows are fixed and the common escape stair is not provided with ventilation at the head.